There is no open call for applications for this program. Candidates are selected on a case-by-case basis.

-SUSI for Scholars will take place at various colleges, universities, and institutions throughout the United States over the course of six weeks beginning in or after June 2016.
+SUSI for Scholars takes place at various colleges, universities, and institutions throughout the United States over the course of six weeks.
 Each Institute includes a four-week academic residency component and up to two weeks of an integrated study tour.

 - Contemporary American Literature

 - The Institute on Contemporary American Literature provides a multinational group of up to 18 foreign university faculty and scholars with a deeper understanding of U.S. society and culture, past and present, through an examination of contemporary American (U.S.) literature.
 Its purpose is twofold: to explore contemporary American writers and writing in a variety of genres; and to suggest how the themes explored in those works reflect larger currents within contemporary U.S. society and culture.
 The program explores the diversity of the American literary landscape, examining how major contemporary writers, schools, and movements reflect the traditions of the U.S. literary canon.
 At the same time, the program exposes participants to writers who represent a departure from that tradition, and who are establishing new directions for American literature.

 - The Institute on Journalism and Media provides a multinational group of 18 journalism instructors and other related specialists with a deeper understanding of the roles that journalism and the media play in U.S. society.
 The Institute examines the rights and responsibilities of the media in a democratic society, including editorial independence, journalistic ethics, legal constraints, international journalism, and media business models.
 The Institute covers strategies for teaching students of journalism the basics of the tradecraft: researching, reporting, writing, and editing.
 The program also highlights technology’s impact on journalism, such as the influence of the internet, the globalization of the news media, the growth of satellite television and radio networks, and other changes in media that are transforming the profession.